 One of the more famous urban legends in Hong Kong is the story about the ghost that ordered takeout from the same restaurant, 鬼叫餐, in Chinese.

 The story most likely started out in the 1950s in a post war Hong Kong.
-A young man was working in Chiu Yong Kee, a cha chaan teng restaurant and delivered food in Yau Ma Tei (油麻地).
+A young man was working in Chiu Yong Kee, a cha chaan teng, a Hong Kong styled restaurant and delivered food in Yau Ma Tei (油麻地) district.

 The Ghost Money

-He was ordered out after a food order came by phone and he headed out to a nearby condo around Leighton Road.
+The delivery boy went out after a food order came by phone and he headed out to a nearby condo, often said to be a place around Leighton Road.
 When he came to the door, he knocked, and the door opened just slightly.
 A hand came out and gave him the money for the food.
 The young man checked the money and went back to the restaurant.

 The next day the same thing happend.
-They got the call, and a hand from the door gap gave him the money.
+They got the call at the restaurant, and a hand from the door gap gave the delivery boy the money.
 He double checked them, and everything seemed fine.
 But when he returned to the restaurant they had turned to ghost money again.
+Something was seriously wrong.

 The third day the owner decided to go by himself when they got another order from the condo.
 The same thing happened and the owner became sure that they had to be professional scammers, so he called the police.